hackclub/hackclub/case_studies/san_mateo_high_school/02_club_fair/recap.md

 talk about very exciting project people seemed interested in such as hackathons.
 - Don't expect _anybody_ to know about programming.
 - Shoutouts is a great way to advertise your club, make sure to not get distracted by it when they do so.
+In our school, we had speakers with music and the leadership team mentioning clubs.
+If you have something similar, use it to your advantage.
+If you don't have it, request it has it's very useful and sets up the mood.